doobeh/ergo/ergo/content/social-starter/introduction.rst

 PostgreSQL
 ==========

-We're going to be storing our data for our application in PostgreSQL-- It's a fantastic database.
+We're going to be storing our data for our application in PostgreSQL— It's a fantastic database.
 Often guides such as this one will just use SQLlite because it's built-in and a little quicker to get going.
 Forget that.
 If you're ever wanting to put your site into real production, you should be using the same database as you will when you go live.